vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Theoretical Background

 \section{Theoretical Background}

-In imaging, the concept of an inverse problem involves the task of recovering an underlying image $\vec{x} \in \mathcal{X}$ from given noisy or incomplete measurements $\tilde{\vec{y}} \in \mathcal{Y}$, where $\mathcal{X}, \mathcal{Y}$ are Hilbert spaces, with $\mathcal{X}$ representing the space of possible images and $\mathcal{Y}$ representing the space of measurement acquisitions.
+In imaging, the concept of an inverse problem involves the task of recovering an underlying image $\vec{x} \in \mathcal{X}$ from given noisy or incomplete measurements $\tilde{\vec{y}} \in \mathcal{Y}$, where $\mathcal{X}, \mathcal{Y}$ are Hilbert spaces, with $\mathcal{X}$ denoting the space of functions representing possible images and $\mathcal{Y}$ the space of functions representing measurements.
 These measurements, obtained through a known process known as the forward model, are related according to the equation